AM Technical Profile: WELB

 - History:

-station on in January, 1959.
-From the beginning, it's always
+on in January, 1959.
+From the beginning, it's always been run 1

-been run 1 kW (first days-only, later with added night service), and
+kW (first days-only, later with added night service), and always had

-always had the WELB calls, which represent Elba, the city of
+the WELB calls, which represent Elba, the city of license.

-license.
-The transmitter was a Gates BC 1J series.
 The

+transmitter was a Gates BC 1J series.
+The station's studio was

-the license was voluntarily transferred to James Dowdy and James
+voluntarily transferred to James Dowdy and James Wilson, as Elba

-Wilson, as Elba Broadcasting Company.
-The station has remained
+Broadcasting Company.
+The station has remained under the

-under the company's ownership ever since, albeit through many
+company's ownership ever since, albeit through many different people

 In September 1965, the studios moved to the corner of Court and Davis